anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 }
 ```

+_GraphQL works on top of HTTP_.
+It uses JSON payload for communication.

-GraphQL exposes a typed schema.
-It supports querying for reading data, mutation for updating data, resolvers that are shortcuts to get to join data and subscriptions that are realtime updates over websocket.
+_GraphQL exposes a typed schema_.
+It supports querys for reading data, mutation for updating data, resolvers that are shortcuts to get to join data and subscriptions that are realtime updates over websocket.

 At the server side, GraphQL parses the query that client sends, runs resolver functions per field and then returns the fields that client requested.